Joystream/joystream/testnets/acropolis/discovery-module.md

 #### Description

 Allow root to set the lifetime for entries in the `peerIdByAccount` mapping.
-Older entries will be cleared.
 Note that setting this value does not modify the lifetime of already existing entries, and is only applied to newly created or updated entries.